 Paradise Ridge Hydrocarbons, Inc. was formerly Green Bridge Technologies International, Inc. (the "Company") which changed its name on August 20, 2012, was incorporated in the state of Florida.
 On August 6, 2009, the Company changed its name from Homeland Integrated Security Systems, Inc (HISS), which was incorporated under the laws of the state of Florida on August 10 2004.
 Prior to HISS the Company was Second Colonial Mining, which was incorporated on February 24, 2003.
-Effective August 20, 2012 the Company is in the business of recompletion of gas wells.
+Effective August 20, 2012 the Company is planning for the business of recompletion of gas wells.
+Paradise Ridge is an Enhanced Oil Recovery (EOR) company whose primary objective is the re-entry and re-working of existing oil and gas wells.
+We are not an "exploration company" in the sense that our business and our methods do not involve an attempt to explore for new oil deposits, but rather to exploit existing known oil and gas fields.
+Our objective is to acquire existing wells, investing resources to yield increased production, thus mitigation risks associated with drilling and attempting to bring new wells online.